k1ske/typp-e/README.md

     - `make run` or `make test`;
         - If run:
-            - The terminal will prompt a request to inputs file path;
+            - The terminal will prompt the inputs file path;
             - Once the file is informed wait for the magic happens;
         - If test: just wait for the results;

+- Misc:
+    - `make rebuild` to rebuild docker image;

 #### Hosted way: